Unidas Podemos: Ideology

 The alliance is mostly dominated by the left-wing Podemos, but there are also further left factions, mostly arising from the United Left (IU) political coalition.
 Podemos is the only mainstream party that seriously questions the role of the monarchy and the Spanish constitution as it stands.
-The founder and former leader of Podemos, Pablo Iglesias Turrión, wants Catalonia to continue as part of Spain, but says his party would respect the will of the 80% of Catalans who want a referendum according to polls.
+The founder and former leader of Podemos, Pablo Iglesias Turrión, wants Catalonia to continue as part of Spain but says his party would respect the will of the 80% of Catalans who want a referendum, according to polls.
 The party has called for the release of jailed Catalan leaders on trial in Spain's Supreme Court.
 It is a coalition of other leftist parties, but the Communist Party of Spain (PCE) is the only member party that still runs at the national level.

 Podemos presented a collaboratively written program for the 2014 European Parliament election in Spain.
-Some of the most important policies were emphasis on public control, poverty reduction, and social dignity via a basic income for everyone, including lobbying controls and punitive measures against tax avoidance by large corporations and multi-national organizations, as well as promotion of smaller enterprises.
-It also included revoking or curtailing the Treaty of Lisbon, abandoning the memorandum of understanding, withdrawing from some free-trade area agreements, and promoting referendum on any major constitutional reform.
+Some of the most important policies were emphasis on public control, poverty reduction, and social dignity via a basic income for everyone, including lobbying controls and punitive measures against tax avoidance by large corporations and multinational organizations, as well as promotion of smaller enterprises.
+It also included revoking or curtailing the Treaty of Lisbon, abandoning the memorandum of understanding, withdrawing from some free-trade area agreements, and promoting a referendum on any major constitutional reform.
 On environmentalism, it advocated reduction of fossil fuel consumption, promotion of public transport and renewable energy initiatives, reduction of industrial cash crop agriculture, and stimulating local food production by small and medium enterprises.
 The PCE is the main member of the United Left.
-In its statutes, the PCE defines its goals as "democratically participate in a revolutionary transformation of society and its political structures, overcoming the capitalist system and constructing socialism in the Spanish State, as a contribution to the transition to socialism worldwide, with our goals set in the realization of the emancipating ideal of communism".
+In its statutes, the PCE defines its goals as "democratically participate in a revolutionary transformation of society and its political structures, overcoming the capitalist system and constructing socialism in the Spanish State, as a contribution to the transition to socialism worldwide, with our goals set in the realization of the emancipating ideal of communism."

 In 2021, Unidas Podemos supported a motion by Más País to legalise the recreational use of cannabis in Spain.